-The ways in which the gaming component becomes a part of all spheres of society, the spreading video activities and game expectations of players.
+How the gaming component becomes a part of all spheres of society, the spreading video activities and game expectations of players.

 Games are no longer just entertainment.
 Virtual worlds are becoming a new platform for communication.
 People use them for different purposes.